zkan/cfps/working/2021-pycon-apac-my-journey-to-become-an-airflow-contributor.md

 # My Journey to Become an Airflow Contributor

+## Elevator Pitch

+With a large number of contributors, contributing to Airflow can be scary.
+However, there is always room for everyone.
+This talk discusses my journey from Airflow newbie to an Airflow contributor.
+More importantly, I explain how you can also start your journey in this amazing and friendly community.

 ## Abstract

 Airflow is an open-source platform to programmatically author, schedule, and monitor workflows.